-Scientific observers have reported discards of undersize fish and accidental losses from torn or burst codends, particularly during the early years of the fishery.
+Scientific observers have reported discards of undersize fish and accidental loss from torn or burst codends, particularly during the early years of the fishery.
 Discarding in the southern blue whiting fishery has been estimated by Clark et al. (2000), and Anderson (2004, 2009).
 Anderson (2004) quantified total annual discard estimates (including estimates of fish lost from the net at the surface) as ranging between 0.4% and 2.0% of the estimated catch for all southern blue whiting fisheries.

 Anderson (2009) reviewed fish and invertebrate bycatch, and discards in the southern blue whiting fishery based on observer data from 2002 to 2007.
 He estimated that 0.23% of the catch was discarded from observed vessels.
 The low levels of discarding occur primarily because the fishery targeted spawning aggregations.

 In August 2010, the F.V.
 Oyang 70 sank while fishing for southern blue whiting on the Bounty Platform.
 It was fishing an area between 48° 00' S and 48° 20' S, and 179° 20' E and 180° 00' E between 15 and 17 August 2010, before sinking on 18 August 2010.
-The Ministry of Fisheries estimated that it had taken a catch of between 120 t and 190 t that was lost with the vessel (G. Backhouse, Senior Fisheries Investigator, Ministry of Fisheries, pers. comm.).
+The Ministry estimated that the vessel had taken a catch of between 120 t and 190 t that was lost with the vessel (G. Backhouse, Senior Fisheries Investigator, MPI, pers. comm.).

-2.4 The 2011 season
+2.4 The 2012 season

-The approximate location of trawls made during the 2011 season (mid-August to mid-October) is shown in Figure 2.
-Most of the catch was taken by vessels flagged to Ukraine, Dominican Republic, New Zealand, and Japan, and most fishing was carried out on the Bounty Platform and Campbell Island Rise stocks (Table 2).

-In 2011, the first vessels arrived on the Bounty Platform on 2 August and gradually worked their way south and east making small to moderate catches.
-From 10 to 23 August vessels were fishing in the south west and made high catches (typically at least 400 t per day) (Figure 3).
-Fish were spawning from 20-26 August 2011.
-Catches were lower after spawning had finished and all vessels had left by 28 August (Figure 4).
+The location of trawls made during the 2012 season (mid-August to mid-October) is shown in Figure 3.
+Most of the catch was taken by vessels flagged to Ukraine, Dominican Republic, New Zealand, and Japan and most fishing was carried out on the Bounty and Campbell stocks (Table 2).
+In 2012, the first vessels arrived on the Bounty Platform on 3 August and gradually worked their way south and east making small to moderate catches.
+From 11 to 23 August vessels were fishing in the south west and made high catches (typically at least 400 t per day) (Figure 4).
+Fish were spawning from 18-24 August 2012.
+Catches were lower after spawning had finished and all vessels had left by 29 August (Figure 5).

-In 2011, vessels started fishing the Campbell Island Rise on 16 August and continued fishing until 6 October (Figure 3).
+In 2012, vessels started fishing the Campbell Island Rise on 20 August and continued fishing until 5 October (Figure 4).
 As in recent years, the fleet fished the northern and southern spawning aggregations on the Campbell Island Rise ground.
-Most of the catch at Campbell Island was taken from August 20 to October 1 (Figure 3).
-Daily proportions spawning (i.e., running ripe) at Campbell

-Island showed two distinct spawning peaks with the first peak from 12-17 September and the second from 23-29 September (Figure 4).
+Most of the catch at Campbell Island was taken from August 20 to October 1 (Figure 4).
+Daily proportions spawning at Campbell Island showed two distinct spawning peaks with the first spawning peak from 5-10 September and the second from 25-30 September (Figure 5).

-In 2011, vessels fished the Pukaki Rise between 11 August and 3 October (Figure 3).
-Most of the catch was taken by vessels in the latter half of the period, but catches remained relatively low at less than 50 t per day (Figure 3).
-The timing of spawning could not be determined because there were no observers present between 31 August and 14 September (Figure 4).
+In 2012, vessels fished the Pukaki Rise between 18 August and 28 September (Figure 4).
+Most of the catch was taken by vessels in the first half of the period, but general catches remained relatively low, with only four days with more than 100 t taken (Figure 4).
+The timing of spawning was not well determined as coverage was low, but possibly peaked between 23 and 25 September (Figure 5).

-Five vessels reported catches of southern blue whiting on the Auckland Islands Shelf in 2011, but no targeted fishing was carried out (Table 2) and no fishing was carried out during the spawning season.
-At the Auckland Islands, the reported daily catches were small and southern blue whiting were taken only as bycatch of fishing for other species.
+Four vessels reported catches of southern blue whiting on the Auckland Islands Shelf in 2012, but no targeted fishing was carried out (Table 2) and no fishing was carried out during the spawning season.
+Daily catches were small and southern blue whiting were taken as bycatch of fishing for other species.